tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewVehicle/index.md

 !!! info "Ego Vehicle Component"
-    In this tutorial we will create a new Ego Vehicle.
+    In this tutorial we will create a new `EgoVehicle`.
-    To learn more about what an Ego Vehicle is in AWSIM please visit [Ego Vehicle description page](../../../UserGuide/ProjectGuide/Components/EgoVehicle/).
+    To learn more about what an `EgoVehicle` is in *AWSIM* please visit [Ego Vehicle description page](../../../UserGuide/ProjectGuide/Components/EgoVehicle/).

 ## Cerate an Object
 Add a child *Object* to the *Simulation* called `EgoVehicle`.